slint-ui/slint/docs/langref.md

 }
 ```

-(TODO: currently color name are only limited to a handfull and only supported in color property)
+(TODO: currently color name are only limited to a handful and only supported in color property)

 In addition to plain colors, many elements have properties that are of type `brush` instead of `color`.
 A brush is a type that can be either a color or gradient.
 The brush is then used to fill an element or